Text by CLOT Magazine

 Photo credit: Tabor Robak.
 Xenix.
 2013.
 Seven-channel video (color, silent), real-time 3-D. 5 minutes.
 The Junior Associates of the Museum of Modern Art. © 2019 Tabor Robak.

 Bio-Robotics workshop by Guy Ben-Ary and Nathan Thompson, Bioart Society Finland, 18-19 March 2019

 What does it mean to design and control a living machine?
 What are the practical, artistic and ethical implications of doing so?
 In this workshop participants are invited to think about issues concerning the engineering and production of living machines and then attempt to design and grow crude prototypes made of twitching human heart muscle cells grown over scaffolds made of silk.
 More info.

 Mass observation AV live show by Scanner, Centre Pompidou Paris, 28 March 2019

-As part of «Mutations/Créations 3» and presented by IRCAM Scanner presents the world premiere of an audio-visual performance based around his Mass Observation project.
-Originally recorded in 1984 at Thirst in Croydon London, as a live session.
-Dehumanised communications, beatless, radio signals were drawn in live to tape, and accompanied by dial tone pulses and abstract textures, Mass Observation is a highly suggestive picture of a particular place in a city at a very specific time.
+As part of «Mutations/Créations 3» and presented by IRCAM, Scanner presents the world premiere of an audio-visual performance based on his Mass Observation project, originally recorded in 1984 as a live session at Thirst in Croydon, London.
+Dehumanised communications, beatless radio signals were drawn in live to tape, and accompanied by dial tone pulses and abstract textures, Mass Observation is a highly suggestive picture of a particular place in a city at a very specific time.
 More info.